 Have you decided to use cloth diapers but now find yourself overwhelmed with the problem of where to store them all?

 Any parents who have gone the cloth route can likely relate.
-A new baby brings lots of clothes and items with them, and a stock of cloth diapers can add some serious bulk to that collection.
+A new baby means lots of new clothes and items, and a stock of cloth diapers can add some serious bulk to that collection.